-With growing interest in issues such as climate change, migration, environmental degradation and regional inequalities, geography is one of the most relevant courses you could choose to study.
+With the growing importance of issues such as climate change, migration, environmental degradation, spatial epidemiology and inequalities, geography is one of the most relevant courses you could choose to study.
 Geography courses are popular, demonstrated by strong completion rates and positive student feedback.
 Geographers are also highly employable and collectively receive competitive graduate salaries.
 Above all, geographers have potential to be well-informed global citizens, using their unique combinations of knowledge and skills to make a positive difference in the world.

 Whatever your passion for the world – fascination with landscapes or concerns about sustainability – geography will provide you with knowledge and transferable skills that will reward you personally and advance you professionally.